amarjeetk123/EMI-Calculator-App/readme.md

 # EMI Calculator App
- ### I have made a EMI Calculator app by the help of HTML,CSS and JavaScript.
+ ### I have made a EMI Calculator app with the help of HTML,CSS, and JavaScript.

 ## Technology Used:-
   - ` HTML `